rblst/rblst/postgresql/passwordcheck/README.md

     cat /usr/share/dict/words Hungarian.txt > en_hu

 #### Gzip the dictionary
-This step is needed for making dictionary files.
+This step is needed for generating dictionary files.

     gzip en_hu

 #### Generate dictionary files
+The `cracklib-format` utility lowercases all words, removes control characters, and sorts the lists.

+The `cracklib-packer` utility takes the sorted and cleaned list, and creates a database in the directory and with the prefix given by the argument.
+It generates three file with the suffixes of `.hwm`, `.pwd`, and `.pwi`.

     cracklib-format en_hu | cracklib-packer $HOME/cracklib_dict/en_hu